About Silversmiths Garrard & Co

 PRINCESS OF WALES GARRARD SAPPHIRE & DIAMOND CLUSTER RING

-The image shows the ring on the hand of Catherine Middleton, now the Duchess of Cambridge.
+The image shows the ring on the hand of Catherine Middleton, now HRH Catherine Princess of Wales.

 Splendid Garrard & Co. creations continued to be crafted throughout the 20th century.